chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/06_postgresql-common-table-expressions-in-sql.md

 [0:49] Next stop, we `select * from` our alias CTE `dates` and we see that we get date and the current time.
 The biggest use case I've seen cte's be used for is the ability to break out complex queries into smaller pieces.
 Really, almost any time you need to write a subquery, you can potentially break that out and put it at the top of your query and then reference it down below.

-[1:11] My members table is intended to show the history of all of my users.
+[1:11] My member's table is intended to show the history of all of my users.
 The primary key here is not going to be just `user_handle`, it's going to be some combination of either `user_handle`, the `current_time` or my `start_date`.
 This is useful within an app that wants to show changes to a users profile over time, for example, a UI that shows that they've changed their name or their email.

 ```postgres
 postgres=# \d members